alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 contract for service exists.
 In order to understand the working relationship and verify that the intent of the worker and the payer is reflected in the facts, they will ask a series of questions that relate to the following factors:

+ - the level of control the payer has over the worker
+ - whether or not the worker provides the tools and equipment
+ - whether the worker can subcontract the work or hire assistants
+ - the degree of financial risk taken by the worker
+ - the degree of responsibility for investment and management held by the worker
+ - the worker's opportunity for profit
+ - any other relevant factors, such as written contracts

 Review Summary
 --------------